CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4.md

    cd C:\LabFiles\OpenAIWorkshop
    ```

 1. Run the below command to **Authenticate with Azure**.
-It will redirect to Azure authorize website, select your account.
+It will redirect to the Azure Authorize website, select your account.

    ```bash
    azd auth login
    ```

-1. Run the below command to setup the resource group deployment and **Create a new environment**.
+1. Run the below command to set up the resource group deployment and **Create a new environment**.
 Make sure to replace `{DeploymentId}` with **<inject key="Deployment ID" enableCopy="true"/>** in the below command.

    ```bash
    azd config set alpha.resourceGroupDeployments on